chingu-voyage5/Geckos-Team-39/README.md

 $ git commit -m "A small but relevant commit message"
 ```

+#### Note
+Please read how to write a good commit message in the Commit Messages section of this file.
 Then, push the changes.

 $ git push origin branch-name